Chart Color Schemes

 The level of residential development activity in Millner is very low in comparison to the average area assessed nationally by AreaSearch

-Millner has seen approximately one new home approval annually over the past five financial years, totalling eight homes.
-As of 26th June 2021, zero approvals have been recorded in this financial year.
-The population has fallen during this period, yet development activity has been relatively adequate, which is positive for buyers.
-New properties are constructed at an average cost of $452,000, indicating a focus on the premium market segment with higher-end properties.
+Millner has seen approximately one new home approved annually over the past five financial years, totalling eight homes.
+As of 26 June 2021, zero approvals have been recorded in this financial year.
+During this period, population has fallen, yet development activity has been adequate relative to population change, which is positive for buyers.
+The average construction cost value of new properties is $452,000, indicating that developers are targeting the premium market segment with higher-end properties.

-In FY-2021/22, $2.1 million in commercial development approvals have been recorded, suggesting minimal commercial development activity compared to previous years.
-When measured against Greater Darwin, Millner records significantly lower building activity, 68.0% below the regional average per person.
+In terms of commercial development, $2.1 million in approvals have been recorded this financial year, suggesting minimal commercial development activity.
+Compared to Greater Darwin, Millner records significantly lower building activity, 68.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-This level of activity is also below national averages, reflecting the area's maturity and potential planning constraints.
-New development consists of 50.0% standalone homes and 50.0% townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+Nationally, Millner's activity is also below average, reflecting the area's maturity and potential planning constraints.
+New development consists of an equal split between standalone homes and townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.

 Frequently Asked Questions - Development